top of page

 On it, we are told, can be found the earliest attestation of the name Israel outside of the Bible.
 But is that really meant to spell Israel?

 Because of the purpose of this particular stele, we know that the people referred to here are foes of Egypt.
 What's more, because they aren't accompanied by any 'land' determinative, we know that they are regarded as nomadic transients.
-So this can't be the Biblical Israel, because their non-sedentary lifestyle would repudiate the allotment narrative, in which the 12 tribes are given territories that stretch from the boundaries of Egypt to those of the Euphrates River.
+So this can't be the Biblical Israel, because their non-sedentary lifestyle would repudiate the allotment narrative, in which the 12 tribes are given territories that stretched from the boundaries of Egypt to those of the Euphrates River.
 Merneptah lived c.
 1274 - 1203 BC, plenty of time, since The Exodus, for the Israelites to be firmly settled during the time of The Judges.
 So what happened to all their land?

 Oh, what a tangled web we weave ....